Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Introduction

 The goal of this article is to provide rigorous insights into the dynamics of gradient descent with large step sizes in matrix factorization.
 Our contributions can be summarized as follows:

-\begin{itemize}[leftmargin=*] \item We derive the exact critical step size for convergence in scalar factorization and show that, at critical step size, infinitesimal perturbations of the initialization can redirect gradient descent to global minimizers with arbitrarily large norm, imbalance, or sharpness, or to a saddle.
-We show that the topological entropy of gradient descent system is at least $\log 3$.
-We also show that the convergence region in the parameter space is equal almost everywhere to a bounded, smooth domain.
+\begin{itemize}[leftmargin=*] \item We derive the exact critical step size for convergence in scalar factorization and show that the convergence region is equal almost everywhere to a bounded and smooth domain.
+At critical step sizes, we show that infinitesimal perturbations to the initialization can lead to global minimizers with arbitrarily large norm, or to a saddle point.
+Moreover, for initializations randomly sampled from arbitrarily small sets, the distribution of the sharpness at the converged minimizers has a support containing all possible values below $2/\eta$, which evidences chaos at a distributional level.
+Also, we show that the topological entropy of gradient descent system is at least $\log 3$.

-\item We show that, with $\ell_2$ regularization, gradient descent selects either the minimal distance solution or the maximal distance solution among all global minimizers.
-Near criticality, infinitesimal perturbations of the initialization can switch this selection from one to the other.
-We show that if the step size is below an explicit bound, the algorithm always selects the minimal distance solution.
+\item We show that when using $\ell_2$ regularization, gradient descent selects either the minimal distance solution or the maximal distance solution among all global minimizers.
+At critical step size, infinitesimal perturbations of the initialization can switch this selection from one to the other.
+Furthermore, adding $\ell_2$ regularization yields a fractal convergence boundary whose geometry is captured by a self-similar shape in $\br^2$ after symmetry reduction.

-\item We show that adding $\ell_2$ regularization yields a fractal convergence boundary, whose geometry is captured by a self-similar shape in $\br^2$ after symmetry reduction.
-We numerically estimate the fractal dimension of this shape.
-We further show that, up to a measure-zero set, the convergence region has an unbounded interior.
+\item We extend these results to general matrix factorization with initializations in a subspace that includes the identity initialization.
+In particular, gradient descent exhibits chaos and fractal convergence boundary on this subspace.

-\item We extend these results to general matrix factorization under a range of initializations including the identity initialization.
-We show that gradient descent partitions the parameter space into components where it acts as a covering map, and reason that chaos arises when it is an expansion on a component that contains multiple minimizers. \end{itemize}
+\item We reason that chaos arises from a folding behavior of the gradient descent update map.
+For general neural networks with polynomial activations, we show that gradient descent is a covering map on each connected component of the parameter space after removing a measure-zero set.
+We empirically validate these chaotic phenomena in deep ReLU networks trained on real-world data.